zzzprojects/docs/dynamic-linq.net/pages/getting-started/installation/nuget.md

 `PM> Install-Package System.Linq.Dynamic.Core`

-You are ready to start writing some code using the Dynamic LINQ.
+You are ready to start writing some code using Dynamic LINQ.

 This library can be used for